Solenoid Function difference with Coil, Inductor, Electromagnet

 A coil is a simple loop of electrical wires in the shape of a spiral or round shape.
 Whereas the solenoid is an electromagnetic coil with a movable core or plunger.

-A coil may have any size of diameter and length but in a solenoid, the length of the coil always substantially greater than its diameter means the coil of a solenoid us specially designed with infinity length.
+A coil may have any size of diameter and length but in a solenoid, the length of the coil is always substantially greater than its diameter means the coil of a solenoid is specially designed with an infinity length.

-A flux produced by a coil may be uniform or not it depends upon the length, diameter, the way how it wrapped.
-But coil of a solenoid specially designed, so it always produces uniform flux.
+A flux produced by a coil may be uniform or not it depends upon the length, diameter, and the way how it is wrapped.
+But the coil of a solenoid is specially designed, so it always produces uniform flux.

 Difference between Solenoid and Electromagnet

-A coil wound on a magnetic material or core such as iron, when connected to a power supply it will able to attract any ferromagnetic material, then it is called electromagnet.
-Whereas solenoid has a coil with a movable core, when it getting power supply the core will tends to move.
+A coil wound on a magnetic material or core such as iron, when connected to a power supply it will able to attract any ferromagnetic material, then it is called an electromagnet.
+Whereas solenoid has a coil with a movable core, when it gets a power supply the core will tend to move.

 How the Solenoid valve works?